XuJ1E/MFER/README.md

 ## Training
-We will fix the training code for RAF-DB.
+We will release the training code for RAF-DB after the paper accept.

 ```
 CUDA_VISIBLE_DEVICES=0 Coming soon.